jackrmcshane/jackattack/notes/manual-building.md

 'copying src/codebase.py -> build/lib'
 ```

-* **Note 1:** If you do not see a version of this line, your wheel file is empty and the rest of the work you do from here will be moot.
-You must attempt to rebuild the package if this occurs
+* _**Note 1:** If you do not see a version of this line, your wheel file is empty and the rest of the work you do from here will be moot.
+You must attempt to rebuild the package if this occurs._
-* **Note 2:** A wheel file contains a compressed version of your package and is what pip uses for distribution through the PyPi platform.
+* _**Note 2:** A wheel file contains a compressed version of your package and is what pip uses for distribution through the PyPi platform._
+* _**Note 3:** The `bdist` portion of the command creates a *binary* version of the distribution.
+Later, we will also see that we can distribute the package as source code._

 <br>